flamj95/flamj95.github.io/projects.md

 # Projects

 Here are some of my cybersecurity projects and labs.
-You can find more information and details in the Write-Up page.
+You can find more information and details in the write-Up page.

 ## Home Cybersecurity Lab